How Does An Escalation Clause in Real Estate Work

 While they are becoming more common, escalation clauses are still not seen all the time by agents – especially in less demanding markets.
 There is a possibility that the listing agent will see your escalation clause and not really “get it.”

 Real Estate escalation clauses can be confusing if you have never seen one before.
-In Massachusetts where I am located, The Greater Boston Real Estate Board is actually working on a standard form to be used when writing an offer.
+In Massachusetts, where I am located, The Greater Boston Real Estate Board has created a standard form when writing an offer.
 Having such a form should eliminate some uncertainty with agents who have never dealt with an escalation clause before.

-Real Estate agents should know how to handle multiple offers for the best outcome possible to the seller.
+Real Estate agents should know how to handle multiple offers for the best outcome possible for the seller.
 Unfortunately, many agents don’t have a clue.

 2. You give away your bargaining position.

-An escalation clause identifies the maximum a buyer will pay which is of course much more revealing than a traditional offer.
+The biggest drawback of an escalation clause to a buyer is you are giving away your hand upfront.
+There is no playing poker with an escalator in your offer.
+An escalation clause identifies the maximum a buyer will pay, which is much more revealing than a traditional offer.
 The seller will know the highest price the buyer will pay for the home up-front.

-Instead of accepting the offer with an escalation clause, the seller could reject the offer and suggest a counter offer at or above the maximum price in the escalation clause.
+Instead of accepting the offer with an escalation clause, the seller could reject the offer and suggest a counter offer at or above the escalation clause’s maximum price.
 The “cap” information in an escalation provision could jeopardize the buyer’s bargaining position with the owner.

 3. The confusion created by multiple offers.